cosmos/cosmos/GOVERNANCE_DOC.md

               snapshot(ActiveProcedure.ProcedureNumber) // Save current procedure number in InitProcedureNumber snapshot(TotalVotingPower)  // Save total voting power in InitTotalVotingPower snapshot(ValidatorVotingPower)  // Save validators' voting power in InitVotingPowerList

+              ProposalProcessingQueueEnd++  // ProposalProcessingQueue will have a new element ProposalProcessingQueue[ProposalProcessingQueueEnd] = txDeposit.ProposalID
 ```

 Finally, if the proposal is accepted or `MinDeposit` was not reached before the end of the `MaximumDepositPeriod`, then Atom holders can send `TxClaimDeposit` transaction to claim their deposits.